 What are the benefits of using an unemployment loan?

-While risky, personal loans for unemployment do offer a number of benefits, including flexibility in how you use the funds, potentially lower costs than other borrowing options, and the choice to consolidate existing debt.
+While risky, a loan for an unemployed person does offer a number of benefits, including flexibility in how the funds are used, potentially lower costs than other borrowing options, and the choice to consolidate existing debt.
 A personal loan could also come in handy if unexpected expenses arrive, such as a surprise medical bill or an unanticipated move.

 Are there any fees associated with unemployment loans?

-Personal loans taken out during unemployment can absolutely carry fees.
-Whether and which fees apply will depend on the lender.
+Personal loans for unemployed people can absolutely carry fees.
+Which fees apply will depend on the lender.
 Common fees you could face include origination fees, late fees, and prepayment penalties.

 SoFi Loan Products